k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11a_tdm_sequence_implementation_based_on_catalog.md

 ### I. Catalog — Populating the Sequences Tab

-This includes adding the Sequence classification to the Sequences tab and setting the data generator for each sequence.
+Populating the Sequences tab involves adding the Sequence Classification and setting the data Generator for each sequence.

 Click [here](/articles/39_fabric_catalog/catalog_app/10_catalog_settings.md#sequences-tab) for instructions.